apache/superset/RELEASING/release-notes-1-5/README.md

   the `config.py` file.
 These should now be defined as a top-level config, with the feature flag dictionary being reserved for boolean only values:
   [#15254](https://github.com/apache/superset/pull/15254)
-- all Superset CLI commands (init, load_examples and etc) require setting the `FLASK_APP` environment variable (which is set by default when `.flaskenv` is loaded):
+- All Superset CLI commands (init, load_examples and etc) require setting the `FLASK_APP` environment variable (which is set by default when `.flaskenv` is loaded):
   [#17539](https://github.com/apache/superset/pull/17539)